Institute of Economics of the Polish Academy of Sciences

 Institute of Economics, Polish Academy of Sciences (Instytut Nauk Ekonomicznych PAN, abbreviation: INE PAN) is a public Polish research center for economic and business studies.
 It was founded on December 10, 1980.
 Its offices are located in the Staszic Palace and the Palace of Culture and Science in Warsaw.
 Organizationally, it is part of the Polish Academy of Sciences.
 The Institute of Economics has the rights to bestow doctoral degrees, habilitation degrees and to initiate the professorship procedure.
 Some of its MBA and DBA prominent programs are the most modern programs in Poland which are internationally recognized.

 History

-The PAS Institute of Economics commenced its activities in 1980.
+The Institute of Economics commenced its activities in 1980.
 Its research at that time concentrated on problems related to socialist planned economies.
-During the 80s IE PAS was actively engaged in the promotion of independent thinking on economic issues.
+During the 80s INE PAN was actively engaged in the promotion of independent thinking on economic issues.
 It significantly contributed to the success of Polish economic reforms after the collapse of the socialist system in 1989.